jakobnissen/julia_bio_phdcourse/exercises/popgen/exercises.md

 We can check for relatedness by checking whether some individuals have more alleles in common than we would expect by random chance.
 There are many statistical methods of doing this.
-I don't understand the difference between them, so let's just pick the Lynch-Li method.
+I don't understand the difference between them (I'm not a population geneticist), so let's just pick the Lynch-Li method.

-This analysis is slow, so let's restrict out dataset:
-Create a `PopObj` with only the population `TRI`, and a random selection of 250 loci.
-Call it `subpop`
+This analysis is slow, so let's restrict out dataset even further to only the "LOB" population and a random selection of 250 loci.

+To avoid including loci not present in the "LOB" population, first subset your dataframe to only the LOB population.
+After that, you can draw the random loci.

+* Q 1.3.1: How do you sample 250 values from a vector without replacement?

+Subset your `PopData` further to only include 50 loci chosen at random.
 You can now calculate relatedness of your data.
-Use the `relatedness` function on your sub-population with the Lynch-Li method and 100 bootstrap iterations.
+Use the `relatedness` function on your sub-population with the Lynch-Li method, without using bootstrap (i.e. 1 iteration only, as is the default).

-Inspect the dataframe.
+Inspect the result.
-Siblings have relatedness of 0.5, and half-siblings of 0.25.

-Q 1.3.1: What is the distribution of mean relatedness (`LynchLi_mean`)?
-Could there be a problems with siblings in the data?
+* Q 1.3.2: What is the type and layout of the result?

+Have a look at the relatedness column (`LynchLi`).
+To plot it, you need to make a copy of the column without missing values

+* Q 1.3.3: How do you create a copy of a vector with values removed?

+Use the package `UnicodePlots` to plot a histogram of the relatedness, without the missing values.

 One of the problems of relatedness analysis is that they're not well-calibrated.
-That is, while we expect a half-sibling to have relatedness of 0.25, due to the random nature of inheritance, any observed half-sibling pair might have more or less than 25% of their alleles in common relative to a background distribution.
+That is, while we expect a half-sibling to have relatedness of 0.25, due to the random nature of inheritance of any one locus, any observed half-sibling pair might have more or less than 25% of their alleles in common relative to a background distribution.

+* Q 1.3.4: Simply looking at the distribution of relatedness, do you think it's likely there's a problem with too many siblings in your data?

-Let's simulate some siblings and do a comparison between the observed data and simulated data.
+To be sure, let's simulate some siblings and do a comparison between the observed data and simulated data.

+The package PopGenSims.jl has a function `simulate_sibship` for this use-case.
-Use `simulate_sibship` to simulate at least 500 unrelated, 500 half-sibling and 500 sibling lobsters from your sub-population.
+Use it to simulate at least 500 unrelated, 500 half-sibling and 500 sibling lobster pairs from your sub-population.
-Then compute relatedness for each population using the same method (Lynch-Li).

-Compare the distribution of `LynchLi` values between:
-* Your observed subpopulation
+Inspect the resulting `PopData` object.
+Note the names of the populations of the simulated lobsters.
+These represent unrelated, full siblings and half-siblings.

+Use `exclude` to create three subgroups from your simulated data:
-* The simulated unrelated population
+A) The simulated unrelated population
-* The simulated half-siblings
+B) The simulated half-siblings
-* The simulated full-siblings
+C) The simulated full-siblings

+Then, for each group, calculate relatedness using the same method as you did for your original non-simulated population, and plot a histogram of it.
+Hint: To show a histogram in a loop, call `display` on the histogram.

+Compare the distribution of relatedness across the three groups with your data.

-* Q 1.3.2: Based on these distributions, are there still a problem with siblingship in your subpopulation?
+* Q 1.3.5: Based on these distributions of relatedness, does your original lobster population have a problem with too many siblings?

 ### Exercise 1.4: Fst and HWE measures
-It looks like we're OK w.r.t siblingship.

-Compared to your home-made test in Q 1.2.2, the Fst measure is a more rigorous test for within- vs between population differences.
+In an earlier question, you checked pairwise identity between two populations.
+Now, let's try to do a better job of figuring out whether the populations are diverged by estimating the index of fixation Fst.

-Do a `pairwise_fst` test on your whole data (not the subset)!
+Use `pairwise_fst` on your whole dataset with all the lobsters (not the subset)!
+Let's consider populations diverged if the Fst is above 0.125.

-* Q 1.4.1: What values do you get?
-Compare it to your home-made population analysis.
-Do they agree?
+* Q 1.4.1: What Fst values do you get?
+Compare it to your home-made population analysis in the earlier question comparing the LOB and SEA populations.
+Does the Fst analysis broadly agree?

 It could be that these lobsters just mate completely randomly with each other, thereby erasing any kind of population signal.
 Maybe there are is no population structure at all in this dataset.
 A more sensitive test of non-random mating is a test for Hardy-Weinberg equilibrium (HWE).

-Use PopGen.jl to do a chi-square test for HWE for each locus across all samples.
-Then do HWE tests by population.
+Search the PopGen docs to find out how to do a chi-square test for HWE for each locus.

-If mating was random, you would expect the P value to be randomly distributed in [0,1].
+If mating was random, you would expect the P value of the test for each locus to be randomly distributed in [0,1].

 * Q 1.4.2: Is mating random in the total population, or are the P-values clearly skewed towards 0?

-* Q 1.4.3: How does it look when doing the analysis by population?
-Can you conclude anything from this?